Diverse Perspectives Driving Change

 Society of Women Engineers Annual Conference

-The Society of Women Engineers’ Annual Conference in October 2015 will bring together more than 6,000 engineering collegiate members and professionals from around the world to benefit from professional development workshops and seminars, networking events, and a career fair featuring more than 250 companies and graduate schools.
+The Society of Women Engineers’ Annual Conference in Austin, Texas, Oct.
+26-28, 2017 will bring together more than 6,000 engineering collegiate members and professionals from around the world to benefit from professional development workshops and seminars, networking events, and a career fair featuring more than 250 companies and graduate schools.

 WISE Internship Program